gardener/gardener/docs/concepts/gardenlet.md

 A `ControllerInstallation` is considered "healthy" if `Applied=Healthy=true` and `Progressing=False`.

+#### "Required" Reconciler

+This reconciler watches all resources in the `extensions.gardener.cloud` API group in the seed cluster.
+It is responsible for maintaining the `Required` condition on `ControllerInstallation`s.
+Concretely, when there is at least one extension resource in the seed cluster a `ControllerInstallation` is responsible for then the status of the `Required` condition will be `True`.
+If there are no extension resources anymore, its status will be `False`.

+This condition is taken into account by the `ControllerRegistration` controller part of `gardener-controller-manager` when it computes which extensions have to deployed to which seed cluster, see [this document](controller-manager.md#controllerregistration-controller) for more details.

 ### [`ShootState` Controller](../../pkg/gardenlet/controller/shootstate)

 The `ShootState` controller in the `gardenlet` reconciles resources containing information that have to be synced to the `ShootState`.